KellerJordan/kellerjordan.github.io/content/posts/training-correct.md

 mathjax: true
 ---

+*Update/note (10/19/23): this effect disappears when we keep examples which the simple model gets confidently correct, not just barely correct.*

 Consider the following experiment.
 1. Train for 2 epochs on CIFAR-10 cat/dog data, without augmentations.
 2. Run the resulting model on the training set.